Carefully conserving water lessens the damaging effects of droughts.

 Droughts are a normal part of climate cycles so they can be somewhat anticipated and planned for.
 Therefore it is possible, as well as crucial, to conserve water now to minimize the effects of drought later.

 Water conservation needs to be a higher priority for Americans.
 People in the United States use more water per person than citizens of any other country.
-According to the US Geological Society, Americans use water at a pace of 1,383 gallons per day.
-As of 2008, at least 36 states expected to have a water shortage within the next five years, according to estimates from the US government.
+According to the Environmental Protection Agency, an American family of four uses water at a pace of 400 gallons per day at home alone.
+As of 2008, at least 36 states expected to have a water shortage by 2013, according to estimates from the US government.
 Why?
 Increasing sprawl and population growth, rising temperatures and droughts, and inefficient water use.

 Of the world’s total water supply, 97.5 percent is salt water, and less than 0.5 percent is usable unpolluted clean water.
 Many major rivers around the world, including the Colorado, Ganges, Rio Grande, and Yellow, are running dry part of the year.